 At this stage, book in for a light massage treatment.
 This will not work the muscles but instead will stimulate blood circulation to your affected area.
 As days and weeks pass, then the pressure will increase.

 Why bother with massage at this point?

 It’s important if you want to get back your full range of motion to avoid scar tissue.
 Think about it this way.
 If you cut yourself, you see a welt when your skin pulls back together again.
 It’s the same with our muscles.
 Scar tissue depletes the strength and performance of our muscles, the long-term effects of which can be multiple.
-And that’s for day to day living as well as inhibiting sport’s performance.
+And that’s for day to day living and inhibiting sport’s performance.

 Hamstring strain exercises